Toluna-IP/tolunaintegratedpaneldocs/notifications/memberstatus.md

 # Member Status Notifications
 {: .no_toc }

 These notifications are issued upon conclusion of a Partner Member’s experience with a Toluna Survey.
 Partners must consume them in order to understand the outcome of their Member’s invitation to the Survey.
 In general, they take two forms: Termination and Completion.
 Both are existing features of the Toluna IP System, and documentation regarding their details can be found in the standard integration guide.
-ES partners also get ‘QuotaID’ in their notifications.
+In addition to the information shown in the example below, ES partners also get ‘QuotaID’ in their notifications.

+These notifications can be encrypted at the Partner's request.
+For more information on Toluna's encryption offering, click [here.](/memberrouting/encryption)

 * TOC
 {:toc}